-But, not all personalities lend themselves well to all jobs.
-Recruiters must consider not only a candidate’s job credentials, but also how well he or she is likely to get along with coworkers, excel in a given work environment and satisfy the job’s overall requirements.
+Recruiters know this better than anyone: Any candidate – anybody – can look great on paper.
+But not all personalities lend themselves well to all jobs.
+The cornerstone of effective candidate management is for recruiters to consider not only a candidate’s job credentials, but also how well he or she is likely to get along with coworkers, excel in a given work environment, and satisfy the job’s overall requirements.

 View Products Talk to Sales

 The bottom line is that resumes can be deceptive, and candidates are more than just an impressive (or not so impressive) resume.
 They each have unique personalities, personal qualities, and attributes that may not be evident on a piece of paper.
 And while a terrible resume will generally take a candidate out of the running, an especially strong resume should also be taken with a sizable grain of salt.
 It is human nature to exaggerate and embellish one’s accomplishments.
 How many candidates who took two years of Spanish in high school claim to be “fluent”?
 Now imagine if you placed them in a Madrid call center – how quickly would it take for them to run away screaming…in English?